Salary: $58,344 - $78,764 DOE

 - Experience with public meetings, public records, public budgeting, or other public entity experience

 - Experience in professional communications with executives and/or elected officials

 Working Environment: General office environment, sitting, occasional lifting.
 This position is not considered safety sensitive.
-This position is expected to work five (5) days a week in the office, full time.
+This position is expected to work five (5) days a week, full time.
+MCDD is currently operating with limited in-office hours in response to the COVID 19 public health crisis, and initially this position will primarily be remote.
+MCDD has not yet determined remote work policies beyond the current public health crisis, and in-office time may be required in the future.
 Hours may vary but should fall between 7:00am and 5:00pm.

 Accommodation: Reasonable accommodation is available to anyone whose specific disability prevents them from completing this application or participating in this process.

 Veterans’ Preference: Under Oregon Law, qualified veterans may be eligible for veterans’ preference when applying for MCDD positions.
 If you are a veteran and would like to be considered for a veterans’ preference for this job, please provide qualifying documents (Copy of the Certificate of Release or Discharge from Active Duty, DD Form 214 or 215; Disabled Veterans must also submit a copy of their Veteran’s Disability Preference Letter from the U.S. Department of Veterans Affairs) with your application submittal.
 Documentation must be received by the closing date and time of this recruitment for the applicant to receive Veterans’ Preference.